 Who is Eligible?

 Tax relief at the standard rate of income tax (currently 20%) is available on tuition fees on qualifying courses.
-Even if you choose to pay for a course in installments, you may still be eligible.
+Even if you choose to pay for a course in instalments, you may still be eligible.

 Since 2011, tax relief is applicable on tuition fees including the Student Contribution fee.
 However, tax relief cannot be claimed against examination fees, registration fees and administration fees.